javascript-tutorial/en.javascript.info/1-js/2-first-steps/7-types/article.md

 message = 123456;
 ```

 ...But sometimes we need to convert a value from one type to another.
-That is useful because each type has it's own features.
-So we are really going to benefit from storing a number as a number, not a string with it.
+For example, `alert` automatically converts any value to a string, to show it.
+Or, so to say, an `if (value)` converts it's argument into a boolean to see if it's `true` or `false`.

+There are also cases when we need to convert between types to ensure that we store the right data the right way, or to use special features of a certain type.

 There are many type conversions in JavaScript, fully listed in [the specification](http://www.ecma-international.org/ecma-262/6.0/index.html#sec-type-conversion).